Training-Free Vector Quantization via Gaussian VAEs: Experimental Results

-\textbf{Effectiveness of Pre-trained Gaussian VAE} It is possible to train a vanilla VQ-VAE \citep{van2017neural} using the same codebook as GQ, which is equivalent to a VQ-VAE with a fixed, Gaussian noise codebook.
-It is also possible to directly train the Gaussian VAE neural network with the GQ target in Eq.~\ref{eq:mqr} using Gumbel-Softmax \citep{jang2016categorical,maddison2016concrete}.
-However, as shown in Table~\ref{tab:ablgvae}, both methods do not converge well.
-Furthermore, fine-tuning GQ after initializing it with a pre-trained Gaussian VAE also has only marginal effect on performance.
-These results indicate that GQ's conversion from a pre-trained Gaussian VAE is necessary and sufficient.
+\textbf{GQ Conversion: Alternatives} Stochastic alternatives to GQ conversion exist, including MRC, ORC, and A$^*$ coding \citep{havasi2018minimal,Theis2021AlgorithmsFT,Flamich2022FastRE,he2024accelerating}.
+Table~\ref{tab:rec} compares these methods in terms of reconstruction quality.
+When applied to a TDC-constrained Gaussian VAE, GQ achieves the best PSNR, SSIM, and rFID.
+Moreover, for codebook dimension $m=1$, GQ can be implemented via bisection search, making it asymptotically faster (see Appendix~\ref{app:asycomplex}).

+\textbf{GQ Conversion: Selection of Codebook Size} Theorem~\ref{thm:ach}-\ref{thm:con} show that setting codebook size $\log K = R_i$ is theoretically optimal.
+In Table~\ref{tab:sics}, we show that empirically GQ is most effective when $\log K$ matches $R_i$.

+\textbf{GQ Conversion: Robustness to Random Codebook} The codebook $c_{1:K}$ is sampled from a Gaussian distribution and fixed once generated.
+Table~\ref{tab:seed} shows that GQ’s performance is nearly invariant to different random seeds.

-\textbf{Effectiveness and Alternatives of TDC} To demonstrate the necessity of TDC in Eq.~\ref{eq:cvae}, we train a vanilla Gaussian VAE without TDC.
-As shown in Table~\ref{tab:con}, the mean $D_{KL(2)}$ of the vanilla Gaussian VAE is close to that of the Gaussian VAE with TDC (3.99 vs. 4.26 bits).
-However, the range of $D_{KL(2)}$ is much wider for the vanilla model (0.26–27.29 vs. 2.93–5.63 bits).
-Although the reconstruction performance of the two Gaussian VAEs is very similar (PSNR: 32.73 vs. 32.61 dB, rFID: 0.490 vs. 0.460), GQ with TDC outperforms GQ without TDC by a large margin (PSNR: 31.25 vs. 26.43 dB, rFID: 0.372 vs. 0.978).
-This demonstrates that TDC is necessary.
+\textbf{GQ Training: TDC} To evaluate the necessity of TDC in Eq.~\ref{eq:cvae}, we train a vanilla Gaussian VAE without TDC.
+As shown in Table~\ref{tab:con}, the mean $R_i^{\mathrm{bits}}$ of the vanilla VAE is close to that of the TDC-constrained VAE (3.99 vs. 4.26 bits), but the range of $R_i^{\mathrm{bits}}$ is much wider for the vanilla model (0.26–27.29 vs. 2.93–5.63 bits).
+While the reconstruction performance of the two Gaussian VAEs is similar (PSNR: 32.73 vs. 32.61 dB, rFID: 0.490 vs. 0.460), GQ applied to the TDC-constrained VAE significantly outperforms GQ applied to the vanilla VAE (PSNR: 31.25 vs. 26.43 dB, rFID: 0.372 vs. 0.978).
+This demonstrates that TDC is essential for effective GQ conversion.